fyne-io/proposals/drag-and-drop.md

 The existing go-gl/glfw already provide facilities to receive the drop from another application.

-The proposed implementation will utilize this functionality to deliver the drop directly to the object inplementing **fyne.Droppable** when found.
+The proposed implementation will utilize this functionality to deliver the drop directly to the object implementing **fyne.Droppable** when found.

 ### Drag to outside of the Fyne application (pending external changes)

 To implement the outside Drag-and-Drop the go-gl/glfw changes will be require as there is no support available for such operation.

 The driver will check if object implement **fyne.AppDraggable**.
-When object is ready to start a drag (StartDrag() call), the payload will be collected from the object and this information passed to the OS drag-and-drop mechaism.
+When object is ready to start a drag (StartDrag() call), the payload will be collected from the object and this information passed to the OS drag-and-drop mechanism.

 #### Darwin